sven-cremer/skinsim-dev/model_generator/README.md

 	OR
 	- Update the joint_names.yaml and the model.sdf in spring_array package, they reside in config/joint_names.yaml and models/spring_board/model.sdf by doing:
 		- roslaunch model_generator spring_array_model_update.launch
+	OR
+	- Update the joint_names.yaml and the model.sdf in spring_array package with only skin
+		- roslaunch model_generator only_skin_array_model_update.launch

 3. Happily do following to see your new models:
 	- roslaunch spring_array spring_array.launch